 Are you a UK national or the family member of a UK national?
 And you have a permanent EU residence document issued in the Netherlands?
 Then you need to exchange this residence document for a new permanent residence document.
 As a result of Brexit you can no longer use your current residence document.
 UK nationals are no longer EU citizens.
 Exchanging your document is free.
 You can only continue to live, work and study in the Netherlands from 1 January 2021 with your new document.

 You do not need to submit an online application.
 The IND is already aware of your situation because we previously checked whether you met the conditions when you were originally granted permanent residence (duurzaam verblijf).
-During the transition period, the IND will, on its own initiative, check your situation again, and decide whether you will receive a new residence document after Brexit or not.
+From the first week of June, the IND will, on its own initiative, check your situation again, and decide whether you will receive a new residence document after Brexit or not.

-If you are not a threat to the public order and have not lived outside the Netherlands for more than 2 years consecutively, then your situation is in order.
-You will receive a letter from the IND.
-This will explain what you now need to do to exchange your current residence document for a new residence document at an IND desk, free of charge.
+If you are not a threat to the public order and have not lived outside the Netherlands for more than 5 years consecutively, then your situation is in order.
+You will receive a letter from the IND from the first week of June.
+This will explain what you now need to do to exchange your current residence document for a new residence document, free of charge.

 If your situation is not in order, you will receive a letter from the IND stating that you do not currently meet the conditions.
 You will have the opportunity to respond and to prove that you do.